This article summarises the appeal of Audemars Piguet (AP) in easy-to-understand terms , with terminology hints provided for technical terms.

 - 1972: The Royal Oak overturns the notion that luxury equals solid gold.

 The face of the Royal Oak is its octagonal bezel and the screws visible on the front .
-These are not just decorative, but a concept that combines function and design .
-The perfectly aligned screw heads speak to the precision of the design and finish .
+These are not merely decorative, but represent a concept that combines function and design .
+The perfectly aligned screws speak to the precision of the design and finish .

 ② Integrated bracelet

-Rather than making the case and bracelet separately and then joining them, they are designed as a single piece from the start .
-The chamfering (polishing of the corners) and the direction of the hairline on the links are aligned, which gives the light a neat look.
-Whether in a photograph or on the wrist, the "sharpness of the lines" is what makes the Royal Oak so appealing.
+Rather than treating the case and bracelet as separate parts, they are designed as a single piece from the start .
+The chamfering (polishing of the corners) and the direction of the hairline on the links are aligned, which gives the watch a refined look in the way light passes through it.
+The sharpness of the lines in the finish is what makes the Royal Oak so appealing.

 ③ “Tapestry” Dial